Published by BioNixusUpdated May 2026Open access

 How large is the UAE biosimilars market in 2026?

-BioNixus market analysis sizes the UAE biosimilars market at roughly USD 138 million in 2026, advancing toward about USD 248 million by 2030 at roughly 17.4% CAGR.
-Growth is propelled by a wave of major biologic patent expiries combined with private-payer cost control across immunology, oncology, and supportive care.
-What makes the UAE distinctive is the absence of a single national tender: share accumulates insurer by insurer and hospital by hospital rather than resetting in one award cycle, so the trajectory is steadier and more payer-led than in Saudi Arabia.
-BioNixus treats the figure as a planning band tied to payer policy and clinician confidence rather than an audited total.
-Use the Saudi Arabia biosimilars report for the contrasting national-tender model, the GCC biosimilars report for Gulf-wide context, and the UAE healthcare market report for macro sizing.
+BioNixus sizes the UAE biosimilars market at roughly USD 135 million in 2026, advancing toward about USD 275 million by 2030 at roughly 20% CAGR.
+The band triangulates Bonafide Research’s UAE outlook (>19.45% CAGR 2025–2030), Insights10’s monoclonal-antibody biosimilar trajectory ($35 million in 2022 to $175 million by 2030 at 22.3% CAGR), and supportive-care molecules (filgrastim, pegfilgrastim) listed in DOH’s August 2024 guideline.
+Growth is propelled by major biologic patent expiries, DOH treatment-naïve directives, SEHA inpatient mandates, and insurer cost control across immunology, oncology, and supportive care.
+Unlike Saudi Arabia, there is no single NUPCO tender: share accumulates through government policy in Abu Dhabi and insurer-by-insurer negotiation elsewhere.
+BioNixus treats the figure as a planning band rather than an audited total.
+Use the Saudi Arabia biosimilars report for the national-tender comparator, the GCC biosimilars report for Gulf-wide context, and the UAE healthcare market report for macro sizing.

 How does UAE biosimilar substitution differ from Saudi Arabia?